 Two courses from the following list

-ChBE 8803: Fundamentals of a Sustainable Chemical Industry
+ChBE 6743: Fundamentals and Challenges for a Sustainable Chemical Enterprise (every semester)

 In choosing courses to complete the minor, students are encouraged to consider the Institute’s guidance on minors, contained in the Georgia Tech Catalog: